linrunner/tlp-doc/faq/graphics.rst

     RADEON_DPM_STATE_ON_AC=performance
     RADEON_DPM_STATE_ON_BAT=performance

 depending on your card/kernel.
-Refer to :ref:`set-graphics` for details.
+Refer to :doc:`/settings/graphics` for details.

 Kernel message '*ERROR* radeon: ring 0 test failed' on AC power
 ---------------------------------------------------------------